 ^{410.} Kay, supra note 14.
 Kay bases his argument on the familiar and erroneous assertion that the Annapolis Convention "proposed that Congress call another convention to be held in Philadelphia."
 Id. at 63.
 He fails to cite or quote the actual language of the report from the Annapolis Convention which clearly addressed its recommendations to the state legislatures to call a convention.
 The convention's stated reasons for sending a copy to Congress was to demonstrate courtesy.
 He then asserts the common claim that Congress called the Convention and limited their authority to the revision of the Articles.
 Id. at 63-64.
-Kay embellishes on this claim by stating "the Congressional resolution calling the convention's mission to 'revising the Articles " Id. at 64.
+Kay embellishes on this claim by stating "the Congressional resolution calling the convention, as well as the instructions to a number of state delegations, restricted the convention's mission to 'revising the Articles ''' Id. at 64.
 He fails to examine the actual language of any state's delegation, nor does he consider the argument made by Madison in Federalist No. 40 that the actual call of the Convention came from the states.